aditya-xx00/Trendline/README.md

 # Trendline

 This Project uses Html and CSS
-It has scrolling feature like image within same page.
+It has scrolling feature like image scrolling within same page.